This fool-proof perfect Coconut Cream Pie made completely from scratch is cool and creamy with whipped cream and toasted coconut on top.

 - Preheat oven to 350 degrees.

-- Bake for 60 minutes, then remove the foil and beans and continue baking for an additional 6-8 minutes or until the bottom is fully baked through.
+- Bake for 6-15 minutes or until the edges are starting to brown, then remove the foil and beans and continue baking for an additional 6-8 minutes or until the bottom is fully baked through.

 - Let cool completely before filling.